raphaelgatti/v2-ach-api-docs/source/includes/_customers.md

 ### Request parameters - verified Customer
 Parameter | Optional? | Description
 ----------|----------|-------------
-firstName | no | Customer's first name. lastName | no | Customer's last name. email | no | Customer's email address. ipAddress | yes | Customer's IP address. type | no | Either `personal` or `business`.
-If business, [see below](#additional-request-parameters-for-verified-customer-with-typebusiness) for additional required information. address1 | no | First line of the street address of the Customer's permanent residence. address2 | yes | Second line of the street address of the Customer's permanent residence. city | no | City of Customer's permanent residence. state | no | Two letter abbreviation of the state in which the Customer resides, e.g. `CA`. postalCode | no | Postal code of Customer's permanent residence. dateOfBirth | no | Customer's date of birth in `YYYY-MM-DD` format. ssn | no | Last four digits of the Customer's Social Security Number. phone | no | Customer's 10 digit phone number.
+firstName | no | Customer or if business, authorized representative’s first name. lastName | no | Customer or if business, authorized representative’s last name. email | no | Customer's email address. ipAddress | yes | Customer's IP address. type | no | Either `personal` or `business`.
+If business, [see below](#additional-request-parameters-for-verified-customer-with-typebusiness) for additional required information. address1 | no | First line of the street address of the Customer's permanent residence.
+Must be 50 characters or less. address2 | yes | Second line of the street address of the Customer's permanent residence.
+Must be 50 characters or less. city | no | City of Customer's permanent residence. state | no | Two letter abbreviation of the state in which the Customer resides, e.g. `CA`. postalCode | no | Postal code of Customer's permanent residence. dateOfBirth | no | Customer or if business, authorized representative’s date of birth in `YYYY-MM-DD` format. ssn | no | Last four digits of the Customer's Social Security Number. phone | no | Customer or if business, authorized representative’s 10 digit phone number.
 No hyphens or other separators, e.g. `3334447777`.

 ### Additional request parameters for verified Customer with type=business
 Parameter | Optional? | Description |